forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-3-1/README.md

 Description:

 *I implemented two different dash mechanics.*
-*The first one "DashHH" is used by the three unique dashing enemies and the Player in the LVL 1 Scene.
-By finding the golden skull, the mechanic is upgraded for the player.*
+*The first one "DashHH" is used by the Player in the LVL 1 Scene, and by the three unique dashing AI over the two scenes.
+By finding the golden skull in the first level the mechanic is upgraded for the player, allowing for multidirectional dashing (vertical/ horizontal inputs and combinations).*
 *The second one "Dash2HH" is used by the player in the LVL 2 Scene as core movement.*